 Meal Prices 2018 - 2019 Meal Charging Policy Elementary Level ~ Students may charge any combination of meals up to a value of $13.00.
-Snack or ala carte items may not be charged, with the exception of milk.
-When charge limit is reached, an alternate meal and milk will be served.
+Snack or ala carte items may not be charged.
+When charge limit is reached, an alternate meal will be served.
 This meal will be charged to the …More about Meal Prices 2018 2019 and Meal Charging Policy

 Lunch Menus & Pay My Bill